All applicants whose first language is not English must meet Humber’s English Language Proficiency Policy.

 Police Records Check Documentation:

 Agencies that provide placement opportunities require you to have a clear Police Records Check for Service with the Vulnerable Sector (PRCSVS).
 Successful completion of placement is a requirement for graduation from the program.
 Your acceptance for placement is at the discretion of the agency.
 If you register in the program without a clear PRCSVS and as a result are unable to participate in placement, you will not be able to graduate.
-Police records checks may need to be renewed every three to six months depending upon placement requirements of each setting.
+Police records checks need to be renewed every six months or earlier depending upon placement requirements of each setting.

 It is important to note that these documents can take anywhere between 4-12 weeks to complete.
-Students are recommended to complete them upon acceptance to the program.
+Students are recommended to complete them immediately upon acceptance to the program.
 It is the student’s responsibility to apply and maintain currency with all required documents.

 International Students: In addition to the requirements above, international students are encouraged to visit international.humber.ca to review additional requirements.
 One of these requirements is the completion of a co-op work permit.
 This permit is a requirement to start placement.
 International students should apply for this as soon as they receive their confirmation of acceptance.
+Please contact the Early Childhood Program Administrative Assistant to obtain a program letter required for the co-op work permit process.

 Required documents including immunizations, police record checks, standard first aid and CPR, and how to validate these requirements can be found in student support.